 MATH 9011.
 Homological Algebra.
 3 Credit Hours.

-Students will learn fundamental notions of homological algebra such as chain complexes, Abelian categories, derived functors, and spectral sequences.
+The course is devoted to fundamental notions of homological algebra: chain complexes, abelian categories, derived functors, and spectral sequences.
 A portion of this course is also devoted to rudiments of category theory.
 Students will learn how to apply constructions of homological algebra and category theory to questions from abstract algebra, topology and deformation theory.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate.